 John earned an MBA in Finance from New York University Stern School of Business and a Bachelor of Science degree in Chemistry from the University of Delaware.

-Dan Ramsden has been active in corporate finance, capital markets and M&A for over twenty years on Wall Street and has completed more than $20 billion in transaction volume.
+Dan Ramsden has been active in corporate finance, capital markets and M&A for over 20 years on Wall Street and has completed more than $20 billion in transaction volume.
 He has covered media and telecom since the mid-‘90s and for most of the past decade has been focused on Internet, software, digital technology and its connected systems.

 Dan’s career began in leveraged finance at Bank of Montreal and evolved to investment banking at BMO Capital Markets.
-He started and helped to build out the organization’s U.S. Telecom & Media investment banking practice from 1994 until 2002, and he has subsequently been a managing director with two New York based middle-market firms founded and run by bulge-bracket firm executives.
-In 2009 Dan launched a merchant banking platform, CoRise, to advise and invest in early-stage companies in information technology and related applications.
+He started and helped to build out the organization’s U.S. Telecom & Media investment banking practice from 1994 until 2002, and he has subsequently been a Managing Director with two New York based middle-market firms founded and run by bulge-bracket firm executives.
+In 2009, Dan launched a merchant banking platform, CoRise, to advise and invest in early stage companies in information technology and related applications.

-Prior to joining Oberon in 2004, Mr. Rekem was a Vice President with CIBC World Markets’ Technology Investment Banking Group where he initiated banking coverage of the telecom networking equipment and voice-over-packet sectors.
+Prior to joining Oberon in 2004, Yoav was a Vice President with CIBC World Markets’ Technology Investment Banking Group where he initiated banking coverage of the telecom networking equipment and voice-over-packet sectors.
 While at CIBC, Yoav led the execution of numerous equity financings including IPO’s, secondary offerings, private placements, and mergers and acquisitions transactions.

 Yoav is a lawyer, who practiced for over a year with M. Seligman & Co. in Tel Aviv.
 He holds an MBA from the NYU Stern School of Business and a joint degree in Law and Economics from Tel Aviv University.